Chase Ultimate Rewards Guide: How To Earn, Redeem & Partners

 Amazon Pay with Points

 This is a terrible option for redeeming your Chase Ultimate Rewards.
-When going this route you’ll get less than $.01 per point value when you can simply redeem points for cash or an Amazon gift card at a value of $.01 each.
+When going this route you’ll get less than $.01 per point value.
+You could simply redeem points for cash or an Amazon gift card at a value of $.01 each.
+Never use this option.

 There’s a reason Ultimate Rewards points are so highly regarded.
-You can earn points on a variety of different cards in a variety of different categories and use those points in a variety of different ways.
+You can earn points on a variety of different cards.
+You can earn them in a variety of different categories.
+Plus you can use those points in a variety of different ways.
 Instead of earning points one way on one card, you can earn them many ways across many cards.
 This is incredibly powerful and makes these points highly valuable.